agam/agam-old.github.io/source/_posts/2015-04-24-the-return-of-the-mainframes.markdown

 [^9]: Yes, that’s where I really got the Noble quote from, I didn’t really read the 1986 book, sorry :)

-[^10]: And I’m looking forward to Maker Fair this year too!
+[^10]: And I’m looking forward to Maker Faire this year too!